How I Installed Claude Code — Then Turned It Into a Real-World Agent With AnyCap

 Step 5: Configure Claude Code

 Claude Code defaults to the latest available model.
-Override it:
+Override it when needed:

 claude config set model claude-opus-4-7